Phantom Brave: Plot

 The protagonist of Phantom Brave is a 13-year-old girl named Marona.
 Marona lives on Phantom Isle in the oceanic world of Ivoire with a phantom named Ash.
 While he was still alive, Ash worked alongside Marona's parents Jasmine and Haze as a Chroma, a sort of bounty hunter or adventurer for hire.
 On an assignment on the Isle of Evil, a fragment of a malevolent being known as Sulphur attacked the group, mortally wounding them.
 Using the last of his life energy, Haze attempted to revive the party after the battle.
 However, there was only enough life left in him to bring Ash back as a phantom.
 Haze and Jasmine's dying wish was for Ash to watch over their then infant daughter Marona.

 Marona is the only one able to see Ash in phantom form.
 This is primarily because of her unique ability, Chartreuse Gale.
 This ability not only allows her to see and interact with phantoms, but bind their souls to various objects to grant them a temporary body, using the skill "Confine".
 Using this power she can summon Ash and other phantoms to the world of the living to aid her in her own endeavors as a Chroma, similar to the work done by her late parents.
 Because she possesses the ability to see and speak with the dead, many assume that she is either controlled by or cooperates with evil spirits, and are afraid to even interact with her, much less employ her for Chroma work.
 In the early portions of the story, people who offer Marona employment would rescind any rewards upon completion once they discover that she was a phantom-possessed Chroma.

 As she continues her Chroma work, Marona's path crosses with that of a man named Walnut.
 Walnut prides himself on his status as a Chroma Oxide, one who secretly follows a Chroma on their mission and steals the reward for their work.
 Walnut regularly tries to meddle in Chroma-related matters involving Marona, but is rarely successful.
 As they continue their work, Ash and Marona also meet a sickly young girl named Castille.
-Confined to her bed or wheelchair for most of her life, Castille has been unable to go out into the world and make friends.
+Unable to walk for most of her life, Castille has been unable to go out into the world and make friends.
 However, after helping Castille's family on an assignment, Marona and Castille become friends.
 Marona leaves Putty (a mischievous nature spirit found on an assignment) with Castille to keep her company when Marona is unable to do so.